 - a) hazardous noise,

 - b) isocyanates or air containing lead,

 - c) heightened ambient pressure,

-- d) asbestos dust, cf. the Regulations relating to asbestos (in Norwegian only),
+- d) asbestos dust,

 - e) carcinogenic substances.

 In order to fulfil the requirement for medical examination, the Norwegian Board of Health's guidelines regarding physicians in connection with examination of professional divers should be used for participants in manned underwater operations.